mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/use-case-oci-upi.md

     modules to achieve the same goal.

 !!! danger "Unsupported Document"
-    This guide is created only for Red Hat partners or providers willing to integrate its component in OpenShift, and should not be used as an official or supported OpenShift installation method.
+    This guide is created only for Red Hat partners or providers aiming to extend external components in OpenShift, and should not be used as an official or supported OpenShift installation method.

-    Please look at the product documentation to get the supported path.
+    Please review the product documentation to get the supported path.

 <!-- As described in the [installing section](./installing.md), when setting the Platform type to `External`, the OpenShift components (Kube Controller Manager, Cluster Cloud Controller Manager, Kubelet) expects to an external Cloud Controller Manager be installed to initialize the nodes.
 ... -->

 Table of Contents